Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Control Gain Optimization for Model-based Legged Locomotion Control

-Here, $\mathrm{I}(\vy_A ; \vh_A)$ denotes the \emph{mutual information} between $\vh_A = [h(\vv)]_{\vv \in A}$, if modeled with a GP, and the noisy observations $\vy_A$ at $\vh_A$ , and it quantifies the reduction in uncertainty about $h$ upon observing $\vy_A$ at points $A$.
-The quantity $\gamma_n$ is a Bayesian construct, however, in the frequentist setting it quantifies the complexity of learning the function $\vh$.
-It is instance dependent and can be bounded depending on the domain $\Theta \times \setZ \times \setI$ and kernel function $k$ (see \cref{sec:proofs}).
+Here, $\mathrm{I}(\vy_A ; \vh_A)$ denotes the \emph{mutual information} between $\vh_A = [h(\vv)]_{\vv \in A}$, if modeled with a GP, and the noisy observations $\vy_A$ at $\vh_A$ .
+It quantifies the reduction in uncertainty about $h$ upon observing $\vy_A$ at points $A$.
+The quantity $\gamma_n$ is a Bayesian construct, however, in the frequentist setting it quantifies the complexity of learning the function $h$.
+It is instance-dependent and can be bounded depending on the domain $\Theta \times \setZ \times \setI$ and kernel function $k$ (see \cref{sec:proofs}).

 Given the confidence interval from \Cref{eq:confidence_interval}, we define a confidence set for each context $\vz$, parameter $\vtheta$ and index $0 \leq i \leq c$, as